sumurthy/Js-Spec-Gen/readme.md

 2. Run intermediary JSON file creation step (`genJsonFromMetadata.rb` script).
 3. Run the markdown creation step (`genMarkdownFromJSON.rb` script), which produces the final API spec files.
 You can copy these files into final destination such as another repository.

+## How to use this tool

+1. Select the correct branch you need, for example, Excel branch.
+Then download it.
+2. Open your terminal, go to `Js-Spec-Gen/scripts` folder.
+2. Change the location of your C# file at [this line](https://github.com/sumurthy/Js-Spec-Gen/blob/excel/scripts/genJsonFromMetadata.rb#L26) of the file **/scripts/genJsonFromMetadata.rb**
+2. Run `ruby genJsonFromMetadata.rb`
+3. Once the above step completes, run `ruby genMarkdownFromJSON.rb`
+4. Now you should get your markdown files at **/markdown** folder.

 ## Pre-requisites

 Ruby interpreter.
 Version 2.1+